replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

   --registry-password ro-password
 ```

-Once this has completed, the KOTS will create a port-forward to the Admin Console on port 8800.
+After this has completed, the app manager will create a port-forward to the admin console on port 8800.
-The Admin Console is exposed internally in the cluster, and can only be accessed using a port forward.
+The admin console is exposed internally in the cluster, and can only be accessed using a port forward.
 The port-forward will be active as long as the CLI is running.
 Pressing Ctrl+C will end the port forward.